Justhiro55/dbg-c/README.md

 ### Features

 * **Fast and recursive** - Processes entire directory trees including subdirectories
-* **Interactive confirmation** - Shows all matches with syntax highlighting before making changes
+* **Interactive selection** - Choose specific statements to process with arrow keys and spacebar
 * **Safe and reversible** - Comment out debug logs for production, uncomment them for debugging
-* **Smart detection** - Automatically detects printf-family functions containing "debug" or "DEBUG" keywords
+* **Smart detection** - Automatically detects printf-family functions and C++ streams containing "debug" or "DEBUG" keywords
+* **Flexible filtering** - Use `--all` flag to detect all output functions, not just debug statements
 * **Syntax highlighting** - Color-coded output similar to ripgrep for easy reading
+* **Multiple modes** - Comment out, uncomment, or permanently delete debug statements

 ### Quick example